BD2KGenomics/dcc-metadata-indexer/README.md

 that clients will use in the field to prepare their samples.

     python generate_metadata.py -v \
+                --skip-upload \
 		--biospecimenSchema biospecimen_flattened.json \
 		--analysisSchema analysis_flattened.json \
 		sample_tsv/sample.tsv

+Take out `--skip-upload` if you want to perform upload, see below for more details.

 Now look in the `output_metadata` directory for per-donor directories that contain metadata files for each analysis event.